 Dirt from our garden

-Step 1: Choose your base and paint it a bright, fun colour.
+1: First, choose your base and paint it with a bright and fun colour.

-Step 2: To make the mountain out of the basket liner, simply make a hole with scissors and tie the 4 ends to each other with garden tie (see pics below).
+2: Next, make the mountain out of the basket liner.
+Simply make a hole with scissors and tie the 4 ends to each other with garden tie (see pics below).
 Make sure you overlap the ends so you form a bowl shape.
 The ties need to remain inside the bowl.
 Turn the bowl shape upside down and place over a mound of dirt.
 With scissors, make holes for the plant cuttings to go through.
 They need to go through the basket liner and into the soil underneath.
 Continue building an area that will create the forest by adding more soil and plants.

-Step 3: Place the PVC pipe or similar in position, and add the soil around it to form a ramp up over the tunnel.
+3: Then, place the PVC pipe or similar in position, and add the soil around it to form a ramp up over the tunnel.
 Continue building areas by adding more soil to create your landscape.
 Position your tray for the waterhole and build the dirt up around it.
 Add some more plants to the waterhole and landscape with rocks of any shape and size.

-Step 5: Time to bring in the dinosaurs.
+5: Finally, time to bring in the dinosaurs.
 We filled our Dino Roar Planters with soil and the kids selected their succulents for each of the planters.
 These small kids spades were ideal to fill the dinosaurs.